 I routinely teach Philosophy of Sex and Gender, Philosophy of Race and Racism, Ethics of Identity, Medical Ethics, Ethics, and an Introduction to Philosophy course based on the sci-fi series Black Mirror.
 All my courses seek to develop student skills in critical reasoning, argumentation, and writing.

-I work in Ethics, Philosophy of Race and Feminist Philosophy.
+I work at the intersection of Ethics, Philosophy of Race, and Feminist Philosophy.
 My current book project is on the metaphysics and ethics of changing one’s race.
-My work has been the topic of controversy, which you can learn more about in the following articles: This Is What a Modern-Day Witch Hunt Looks Like; What Is it Like to Be a Philospher?; and Wikipedia: Hypatia Transracialism Controversy.
+My work has been the topic of controversy, which you can learn more about at the following links: This Is What a Modern-Day Witch Hunt Looks Like, Hypatia Transracialism Controversy, and What Is it Like to Be a Philosopher?.

 B.A.
 McGill University, 2007